FedsRetireWise

 Are you a federal employee wondering if you can retire comfortably with your current TSP savings?
 Our easy-to-use retirement app aligns with the "three-layer cake" analogy used in federal retirement seminars to help federal retirees understand whether the revenue from their pensions, social security and TSP covers expected retirement expenses.

-Our free basic app provides a ball-park estimate of whether your TSP could pay for an annuity to cover your likely net cash needs after including your pension and social security income.
-The app also runs S&P 500 return scenarios as an alternative to buying an annuity.
+FedsRetireWise provides comprehensive analysis of whether your TSP could pay for an annuity to cover your net cash needs after including your pension and social security income.
+The app also runs S&P 500 return scenarios as an alternative to buying an annuity, testing your retirement plan against every 30-year period since 1926.
 Higher risk, but possibly higher returns for you, and maybe your children.
-Go to Apple app store and search for "RetireWise Basic".
+Go to Apple app store and search for "FedsRetireWise".

-Our premium app, while easy-to-use, will provide flexibility to include additional revenue sources, like a rental property, for a specific number of years and more granular expenses, like your mortgage, that may end relatively soon.
-This premium app also allows married federal employees to better plan their retirements.
-It also allows more flexibility on social security start dates and specific state income tax rates.
-And finally, it provides much more visibility into the probability of running out of funds in all of the 25-year S&P 500 scenarios since 1928.
+Our app provides flexibility to include additional revenue sources, like a rental property, for a specific number of years and more granular expenses, like your mortgage, that may end relatively soon.
+It also allows married federal employees to better plan their retirements with spousal benefits and income.
+The app offers complete flexibility on social security start dates (age 62, 67, or 70) and specific state income tax rates (0%, 3%, 5%, 7%, or 9%).
+You'll see detailed visibility into success/failure rates across all historical S&P 500 scenarios since 1926, with year-by-year breakdowns and statistical analysis showing exactly when and why scenarios succeed or fail.

 Free RetireWise Basic App